 Depending on the theme and plugins, other options may be available in the dashboard, and these can extend the dashboard’s functionality.

 There are limitations to the WordPress dashboard.
-For example, you probably won’t be able to change the background color or font size from your WordPress dashboard.
+For example, you might not be able to change the background color or font size from your WordPress dashboard.
 That is handled by the theme and is often custom-coded by a website designer.
 However, some themes add clickable design options to the WordPress dashboard, so if you think you might want to make simple design changes, you can seek out a theme with those features.

 The WordPress dashboard has been a boon to business owners who, in the past, had to pay someone every time they wanted to make the smallest change to a website.
 And even for businesses that employ a website manager, WordPress has made website management and administration faster and easier, which is a huge cost savings for businesses.

-Buzz Pro Studio provides various WordPress services to small businesses, including installation, configuration, customization, and management.
+Buzz Pro Studio provides various WordPress services to small businesses, including design, installation, configuration, customization, and management.
 Contact me to find out how I can help you get your WordPress website running effectively.